 Filing a Late Claim for Forfeiture

-What happens if the government files a civil asset in rem forfeiture action to enforce its claim for seized property, but the Claimant misses the deadline to file a claim?
+What happens if the government files a judicial civil asset in rem forfeiture action to enforce its claim for seized property in the appropriate U.S. District Court, but the Claimant misses the deadline to file a claim?

-The Court might approve motions for leave to file late verified claims form claimants who demonstrate good cause, usually because:
+The Court might approve motions for leave to file late verified claims for claimants who demonstrate good cause for missing the deadline announced in the notice of seizure.

 If a Claimant files a verified claim that appears to be untimely without requesting leave to file late, the Court might dismiss that claim as untimely.
 Consistent with Supplemental Rule G(5)(a)(ii) and “for good cause,” the Court might set a final cut-off date for claims to ensure that the civil asset forfeiture proceeding can go forward in a timely and organized manner.